-The clinical rotation involves rotations in outpatient clinic, complex reconstructions/ambulatory surgery, urodynamics, exposure to spina bifida and stone clinic, fetal treatment and pediatric oncology (tumor board).
+- One year of clinical pediatric urology training – Rotations include outpatient clinic, complex reconstructions/ambulatory surgery, urodynamics, exposure to spina bifida and stone clinic, fetal treatment and pediatric oncology (tumor board).

 The pediatric urology fellow is expected to attend and participate in weekly educational conferences, didactic teaching sessions, daily management of inpatients with the urology residents and consulting services.

-Research training includes one year of dedicated research time.
-Fellows participate in clinical and basic science research.
+During the year of dedicated research, fellows participate in both clinical and basic science research.
+Resources include:

-In addition, we are also conducting a phase 1 clinical trial (NCT01011777) investigating the use of endoscopically injected muscle derived progenitor cells in exstrophy patients with urinary incontinence.
+- We are conducting a phase 1 clinical trial (NCT01011777) investigating the use of endoscopically injected muscle-derived progenitor cells in exstrophy patients with urinary incontinence.

 - Bedwetting (enuresis)